rpatil524/datamesh-manager-connector-databricks/README.md

 Data Mesh Manager Agent for Databricks
 ===

+The agent for databricks is a Spring Boot application that uses the [Data Mesh Manager SDK](https://github.com/datamesh-manager/datamesh-manager-sdk).

 ## Usage

 Start the agent using Docker.
 You must pass the API keys as environment variables.